MaloLM/JupyterGenesis/README.md

   .\python-dev-env\Scripts\Activate.ps1
   ```

-To deactivate the virtual environment and return to your system's global Python environment, you can simply run the command `deactivate` in your terminal (macOS/Linux) or PowerShell (Windows).
+To deactivate the virtual environment and return to your system's global Python environment, you can simply run the command `deactivate` in your terminal (macOS) or PowerShell (Windows).

 ## Customizing Script Icons

-For those who wish to personalize the script icons to either a Python or Jupyter logo, detailed instructions are available to guide you through the process on macOS, Linux, and Windows.
+For those who wish to personalize the script icons to either a Python or Jupyter logo, detailed instructions are available to guide you through the process on macOS and Windows.

 Please refer to the [Custom Icon Guide](CUSTOM_ICON.md) for step-by-step instructions on how to customize your script icons using the assets provided in the `/icons` directory of this repository.